adcondev/my-learning-notes/RED2000/NOTES.md

 - I continued an implementation around a database from scratch in Go.
 I finished Chapter 1 and created a github repository for it, `go-databases`.
 I will continue with it as a side project.
 - I checked panic, recover and graceful shutdown in Go.
 I added a simple example to `go-examples` repository.

+## 🗓️ **WEEK 12: TBD**

+**Period:** September 22-26, 2025

+- I got wise tooth removal surgery, so i will be out of commission for today, monday.

+- Checked Github Fundamentals course.
+- *Inside Cyber Warfare: Mapping the Cyber Underworld* by **Jeffrey Caruso** is a really good book about cyber warfare and cyber security.
+- Continued the database from scratch implementation.
+I finished Chapter 2 and started Chapter 3.

 ---

 ## 🎯 **Current Focus Areas**